saswatijena/aws-dva-c02-notes/serverless-computing.md

     - Triggered by Events like changes made to data in s3 or dynamodb
     - Triggered by user requests like you can use api gateway to configure an http endpoint allowing you to trigger a function at any time using an http request

+  - Lambda are created with an execution role, which can be allowed to get access to s3, dynamodb etc.

   ## API Gateway
   - Provides an enpoint to your applications running in AWS
   - Throttling - you can throttle API gateway to prenvent your application from being overloaded by too many requests